-You would find a lot of software for designing your RF PCBs.
+You would find a lot of software for designing your radio frequency PCBs.
 We can recommend Altium, but there are many, and you can choose any from them.
 RF PCB software should provide all the necessary tools and options to design RF PCBs perfectly.
 Intelligent software will help to reduce the time you have to spend designing the PCB.

 - First, you have to consider the material’s impedance stability.

 - You have to consider the signal loss tolerance.